JaniHarkonen/DumpEmSuite/README.md

 due to their depency on the WorkspaceModel.
 The Workspace model — which will be developed next —, stores the current configuration of a workspace.
 The model is used to pass information between React-components as well as to store the workspace in an external file.

+### 7.4.2022
+Created the base for the Workspace Model and the Model Manager that will handle the opening, saving, modifying, serving and closing of Workspace Models.
+So far, the Model Manager can only open workspaces while the application can only display one.
+The "Volume", "Price action" and "TA #1" tabs now receive their data from their parent Workspace Model.
+The features will be developed further as the focus gets now shifted towards creating all the functionalities as well as improving the UI presentation of the SymbolList.
+This is done so that the prodcut vision becomes more clear and concrete, which will be beneficial in deciding what functionalities to add to the Workspace Model and the Model Manager.